How to Improve Performance Reviews as a Manager

 Focus on the future instead of dwelling on the past

 Focusing on the future also encourages employees and managers to adapt goals as their work priorities change.
-Setting and adapting those goals together will help the employee develop more ownership and continually clarify what success looks like.
+Setting and adjusting those goals together will help the employee develop more ownership and continually clarify what success looks like.
 With their manager's help, an employee will also set more realistic, practical goals.

 Make reviews personal

 People will feel more valued if you make their reviews personal.
 Reference specific examples of their work and behaviour rather than general statements.
 For instance, instead of saying, “You did well on Project X,” mention the unique way they approached a challenge or detail a specific instance where they added value.
-This shows you’re truly invested in understanding their contributions.
+This shows you’re genuinely invested in understanding their contributions.

-Making reviews personal also requires a focus on personal goals for the future.
+Making reviews personal also requires a focus on individual goals for the future.
 Ask about their career goals and how they envision their role evolving.
 Listen to what excites them and see how you can support their aspirations.
-This makes the review a two-way conversation and shows that you’re invested in their growth.
+This makes the review a two-way conversation and shows you’re invested in their growth.
 Learn what motivates each team member.
 If one person is motivated by autonomy, find ways to give them more responsibility; if another values collaboration, set goals that involve teamwork.
 Personalizing goals to their drivers can increase engagement.

 Conduct performance reviews regularly